On Strategyproof Conference Peer Review: Empirical evaluations

-We show empirically using the ICLR-17 data that by removing only a small number of authors from the reviewer pool, we can make the conflict graph much more sparse, allowing for a significantly more flexible application of our algorithm \BiparCATAlgo (or more generally, any partition-based algorithm).
-In more detail, we remove a small fraction of authors from the reviewer pool.
-We use the simple heuristic of choosing to remove the authors with the maximum degree in the (authorship) conflict graph.
-We then study the statistics of the resulting conflict graph (with all papers but only the remaining reviewers) in terms of the numbers and sizes of the connected components.
+A simple yet (as we demonstrate below) effective idea is to remove some authors from the reviewer pool.
+Empirically using the ICLR 2017 data, we show that by removing only a small number of authors from the reviewer pool, we can make the conflict graph considerably more sparse, thereby allowing for a significantly more flexible application of our algorithm \BiparCATAlgo (or more generally, any partition-based algorithm).
+We use the simple heuristic of removing the authors with the maximum degree in the (authorship) conflict graph.
+We then study the resulting conflict graph (containing all submitted papers but only the remaining reviewers) in terms of the numbers and sizes of the connected components.
 We present the results in Table~\ref{tab:iclr_remove}.
-We see that on removing only a small fraction of authors -- 50 authors which is only about $3.5\%$ of all others -- the number of papers in the largest connected component reduces by 86\% to just 18.
-Likewise, the number of authors in the largest connected component reduces to as small as 55 from 371 originally.
-These numbers thus demonstrate that despite all the idiosyncrasies of conference peer review, the \BiparCATAlgo and the partitioning method can be made practically applicable for peer review.
+We see that on removing only a small fraction of authors --- 50 authors which is only about $3.5\%$ of all authors --- the number of papers in the largest connected component reduces by 86\% to just 18.
+Likewise, the number of authors in the largest connected component reduces to 55 from 371 originally.